Skip to content

 • Scripts run before any modules are mounted.
 This allows a module developer to dynamically adjust their modules before it gets mounted.

-• This stage happens before Zygote is started, which pretty much means everything in Android
+• This stage happens before Zygote is started, which pretty much means everything in Android.

 • WARNING: using setprop will deadlock the boot process!
 Please use resetprop -n <prop_name> <prop_value> instead.